alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

 </div>

 <p style="margin-top:20px; font-size: 1.05rem; color: #64748b;">
   <b>Observations:</b> In all cases, Laplacian Pyramid blending produces smoother, more seamless composites compared to the visible seams or ghosting that can occur with Feather blending, especially when there are strong edges or exposure differences.
-However, I noticed an odd bug that I could not solve, where the borders of the last image added during the panorama blending process does not have its outer borders blurred, resulting in the sharp and blurred edge difference.
+However, I noticed an odd bug that I could not solve, where the borders of the last image added during the panorama blending process do not have its outer borders blurred, resulting in the sharp and blurred edge difference.
 However, it seems this bug does not negatively affect the actual blended seam between the colored parts of the panorama images.
 </p>